galya-m/docs/docs/catalog/example.md

 ```

 ### MMWallet
-Important component wich will allow to connect to the wallet, in case that it is connected, the app will show the address account otherwise will render a button to connect it.
+An important component for connecting to the wallet.
+Upon connecting, the app will display the address account.
+Otherwise it will render a button to connect to it.

 ```tsx
   const { loginMetamask, walletAddress } = MetaMask.useWallet();